The characters of PS238.

 - "End of the World" Special: Tom makes Tyler be the one to decide whether metahumans and superpowers should continue to exist or whether they should fade away again.
 Tyler chooses the former.

-- Expy: He's basically Nodwick (voice of reason that lacks powers and tends to end up in the center of all ongoing troubles) with all the Butt Monkey tendencies and the snarking toned down severely.
+- Expy: He's basically Nodwick (voice of reason that lacks powers and tends to end up in the center of all ongoing troubles) with all the Butt-Monkey tendencies and the snarking toned down severely.

 - The Hero: The closest thing the comic has to a main character.

-- Indy Ploy: Tyler's greatest asset outside of his Genre Savvy and being the Only Sane Man is that he's extremely good at thinking on his feet.
+- Indy Ploy: Tyler's greatest asset outside of being the Only Sane Man is that he's extremely good at thinking on his feet.
 The Bureau of Alien Monitoring deception that both the teachers of PS238 and the Revenant used to their benefit?
 Tyler came up with that on the spot when Cecil was questioning him.
 Given that he took a quick look around when fighting Charles and came up plans to counter what Charles was likely able to do based on that, he's training to become an expert at Xanatos Speed Chess.

 - The Jinx: A very directed and specific one, aimed mainly at Captain Clarinet.
 Zodon also thinks Tyler is one, but as Tyler actively meddles with some of Zodon's more villainous schemes, it's more like Spanner in the Works.